 Proof of your need for financial support, justifying why you should be awarded a scholarship, including:

 Certificate and/or proof of income issued by your current employer;

-The latest available Hong Kong Inland Revenue tax return and tax return from other relevant countries.
+Your latest available tax returns.
 If no tax returns are available, please confirm that there are none and explain why not;

 Proof of income and tax returns for each of your family members, including parents and spouse;

 Any other source(s) of funds, which have not been reflected in the Online Application Form, available to contribute towards the cost of your studies; and

 Any other documents that support your financial status and that of your family’s.

 Records of public services and community activities.
 It should include the nature, duration and average hours of your service/activities.
 Describe a recent satisfying public service and/or community activity.
 Major obstacles and challenges you have managed during the public services and/or community activities can also be included;

 Statement of purpose (no more than 800 words) to explain how your study at Oxford will prepare for your career.
 A general guidance of the statement include your inspiration, what drives you and your interests in social affairs.
 Explain how your study at Oxford will enhance your contribution to the Hong Kong community and/or the betterment of Mainland China.
 Give us an indication of possible careers after your study.
 Your long term career goals should also be included.
 This statement is a very important part of the application, as it is an opportunity for you to tell the Selection Committee who you are; and